This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Here, I generate 100 different types using templates, but in reality, they are all based on size_t, so the final compiled binary code is identical.
-Compile it with the following command:
+Here, I generated 100 different types using templates, but in reality, their underlying type is size_t, so the final compiled binary code generated is completely identical.
+Try compiling it with the following commands:

 $ g++ -O2 -ffunction-sections -fuse-ld=gold -Wl,--icf=all main.cpp -o main.o